 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-On Saturday, May 5, 2018, the Village of DeForest celebrated International Migratory Bird Day with a bird walk along the Upper Yahara River Trail beginning at Sunfish Pond.
+On Saturday, May 11, 2019, the Village of DeForest celebrated International Migratory Bird Day with a bird walk along the Upper Yahara River Trail beginning at Sunfish Pond.
 The walk was led by local resident Ed Saur and was conducted from 7 to 9 am.
-Three people attended (not including the leader) and they saw 46 species of birds.
+Eight people attended (not including the leader) and they saw 45 species of birds.
 Good time had by all.